 Causes of Blood in Cat Urine

-Bacterial UTI’s occur much less frequently in cats than in dogs, with only one to two percent of cats suffering from UTI’s in their lifetime.
-More commonly what cats have is Pandora Syndrome which does not in most cases have a bacterial component and treatment consists more of just an antibiotic.
+Bacterial UTIs occur much less frequently in cats than in dogs, with only one to two percent of cats suffering from UTIs in their lifetime.
+More commonly what cats have is Pandora Syndrome which does not in most cases have a bacterial component and treatment consists of more than just an antibiotic.

-Disease of the lower urinary tract is one of the most common problem in cats.
-It involves inflammation and discomfort in the bladder and the urethra which is the tube leading from the bladder out of the body.
-This has gone by various names, FLUTD (Feline Lower Urinary Tract Disease) or FIC (Feline Idiopathic Cystitis, Idiopathic means the cause is unknown) and most recently, Pandora Syndrome.
+A disease of the lower urinary tract is one of the most common problems in cats.
+It involves inflammation and discomfort in the bladder and the urethra which is the tube leading from the bladder to the outside of the body.
+This goes by various names, FLUTD (Feline Lower Urinary Tract Disease) or FIC (Feline Idiopathic Cystitis, Idiopathic means the cause is unknown) as well as Pandora Syndrome.

-A cause of blood in your cat’s urine that is an emergency is a urethral obstruction.
-This condition, is most common in male cats, but can be seen in female cats as well.
+Urethral obstruction is a medical emergency that can cause a can to urinate blood.
+This condition is most common in male cats but can be seen in female cats as well.
 This is because the urethra of a male cat is much longer and much narrower than that of a female cat, and so is more susceptible to becoming blocked.

-A urethral obstruction occurs when there is an obstruction in the urethra, the tube that carries urine from the bladder to the outside of the body.
-The obstruction can be due to several causes, including, obstructions such as urethral plugs, urinary stones, strictures, or tumors and can occur secondary to urethral spasm or swelling secondary to inflammation in the lower urinary tract.
+A urethral obstruction occurs when the urethra (the tube that carries urine from the bladder to the outside of the body) is blocked and the cat is unable to pee.
+The obstruction can be due to several causes including mucous plugs, urinary stones, urinary crystals, strictures, or tumors.
+An obstruction can occur develop from urethral spasms or swelling secondary to inflammation in the lower urinary tract.
 When this happens, it is difficult or impossible for a cat to empty the bladder, making it a life-threatening emergency.
-If you cat is having trouble urinating, they should be seen by a veterinarian immediately.
+If your cat is having trouble urinating, it should be seen by a veterinarian immediately.
 Left untreated, the urethral obstruction can lead to kidney failure and death within 24 to 48 hours.

 - History: Your veterinarian with the help of the veterinary technician will obtain a history on your cat.
-This will include your cats’ behavior, including any changes to the environment, cat’s routine and schedule, and any other symptoms you have observed at home.
+This will include your cat's behavior, including any changes to the environment, the cat’s routine and schedule, and any other symptoms you have observed at home.

 - Bloodwork and Urinalysis: By obtaining and running bloodwork and a urinalysis, your vet will be able to see how your cat’s internal organs are functioning as well as check for dehydration, bladder inflammation, and infection.